Apply to the School of Education Find instructions, deadlines, and selection timelines below

 Professional recommendations

-Three professional recommendations are required.
+Two professional recommendations are required.
 References should speak to your current or potential abilities as an educational leader, plus your potential success in graduate studies.

 You will provide information about your recommenders in the online application.
 CSU will contact them with instructions and a link to a secure form they will submit on your behalf.